abigailStev/energy_spectra/README.md

 which phase bins might be interesting to look at.
 Now also able to fit multiple energy spectra simultaneously!

+The code in this repository is licensed under the MIT license.
+See LICENSE.md for details.

 ## Contents

 ### energyspec.py